Bodrum Maritime Museum

-The Deniz Feneri may be inconspicuously set in Bodrum's fish market, but long-time locals swear by it as the oldest and the best of...
+The 'Lighthouse' may be inconspicuously set in Bodrum's fish market, but long-time locals swear by it as the oldest and the best of...

 Fish Market information

-Bodrum's fish market (sometimes called 'manavlar' for the fruit stands at the entrance to this small network of back alleys) offers a unique sort of direct dining: you choose between myriad fresh fish and seafood on ice at fishmongers' tables and, having paid there, have them cooked at any adjoining restaurant for about ₺10.
+Bodrum's fish market (sometimes called manavlar for the fruit stands at the entrance to this small network of back alleys) offers a unique sort of direct dining: you choose between myriad fresh fish and seafood on ice at fishmongers' tables and, having paid there, bring them to any adjoining restaurant to have it all cooked for ₺15.

-The plain restaurants spill across the small streets, which get incredibly crowded and have zero atmosphere, save maybe for the people-watching.
-If indecisive, pick the busiest-looking place – locals are fiercely loyal to their favourites.
+The plain restaurants spill across the small streets, which get incredibly crowded and have little atmosphere, save maybe for the people-watching.
+If you can’t decide which one, pick the busiest-looking place – locals are fiercely loyal to their favourites.